arlendean/arlendean.github.io/_pages/about.md

 I have the pleasure of being advised by Professor [Mark P. Van Oyen][5].
 I am also fortunate to have my Ph.D. supported by a graduate research fellowship from the [National Science Foundation][6].

 My research is at the intersection of [optimization and machine learning][7].
-In particular, I am drawn to the design of algorithms for decision-making  in real-time operations.
-Many problems I have worked on have involved limited, reusable resources and are motivated by applications in [healthcare][7] and [revenue management][7].
-My goal is to leverage theory and problem domain knowledge to provide efficient solutions in complex environments.
+In particular, I am drawn to the design of algorithms for real-time operations and the study of how people engage with algorithmic tools in practice.
+The majority of my work is motivated by applications in [healthcare][7] and [revenue management][7].
+Many of the problems I focus on have involved limited, reusable resources and hetergenous patient/customer types.